-The information provided on our website and in this factsheet is general information only and is not legal or personal financial product advice.
-It does not take into account a person's objectives, financial or personal situation or needs.
+Report your employer if they do not pay you the right amount of Super on our website and in this factsheet is general information only and is not legal or personal financial product advice.
+It does not take into account a person' objectives, financial or personal situation or needs.
 It is for educational and illustrative purposes only, and does not constitute, and should not be relied upon as legal or financial advice.
-Copyright© Ecstra Foundation 2023 | ABN 16 625 525 162
+Copyright © Ecstra Foundation 2025 | ABN 16 625 525 162

-About Talk Money with Ecstra Foundation
+About Talk Money with Ecstra Foundation: